dwightdoran/dwightdoran/README.md

 - loves working on teams and collaborating to create beautiful and intuitive user experiences and interfaces
 - enjoys creating scalable solutions for applications
 - finds joy in learning :computer:,
-- plays soccer with my kids :soccer:
+- loves to play soccer with my kids :soccer:
 - is usually on the lake fishing when I can :fishing_pole_and_fish:

 ### Tools that I have worked with